meicsi/meicsi.github.io/Readme.md

 # Meicsi website

-This is the public site for Meicsi.com
+This is the public site for Meicsi.com redirecting to  www.ceva-ip.com